Americans With Disabilities Act and Section 504 of the Rehabilitation Act

 The Americans with Disabilities Act states that no qualified individual with a disability shall by reason of such disability, be excluded from participation in, or be denied the benefits of the services, programs, or activities of a public entity, or to be subjected to discrimination by such entity.

 In order to respect the independence and rights of persons with disabilities, the university initiates services only after voluntary disclosure of a disability, submission and verification of appropriate documentation of a disability, and a request for an accommodation.
 An individual’s choice not to disclose a disability is fully respected.

-AccessAbility Services is the designated service at Western Connecticut State University for individuals to voluntarily disclose a disability, submit appropriate documentation for verification, and request accommodations.
+AccessAbility Services is the designated office at Western Connecticut State University for students to voluntarily disclose a disability, submit appropriate documentation for verification, and request accommodations.